Early-Career Artist Project Grant

 - What is an Early-Career Artist?
 An early-career artist is considered as, “showing significant potential, yet…under recognized by their peers and arts professionals.
 Evidence of some professional achievement is expected but artists with an extensive record of accomplishment are not eligible.”
 Forecast’s early-career artist grants are funded by the Jerome Foundation and additional details regarding the early-career artist focus can be found here.

-- Complete applications include the following: brief proposal overview (limit 75 words), proposal (limit 500 words), community connection (250 words), early-career status (250 words), career impact (250 words), resume (limit 2 pages), site permission, budget, work samples, and work sample information
+- Complete applications include the following: brief proposal overview (limit 75 words), proposal (limit 500 words), community connection (250 words), early-career status (250 words), career impact (250 words), diversity of lived experience and perspective (250 words), resume (limit 2 pages), site permission, budget, work samples, and work sample information

 These grants are made possible through generous funding from Jerome Foundation.